-- o In the unlikely event that Bella College Australia is unable to start your course on the agreed starting date, you will be offered a full refund of all the course money you have paid to date.
+- Visa Not Granted: Application for a Student visa is unsuccessful: In this case Bella College Australia, reserves the right to retain an administration charge of AUD\$50.
+Refund of any balance pre-paid course money will be made within 14 days.
+A request of refund in writing and proof of visa refusal, from the Australian Government must be sent to Bella College Australia upon visa refusal. - Provider Default: - In the unlikely event that Bella College Australia is unable to start your course on the agreed starting date, you will be offered a full refund of all the course money you have paid to date.
 The refund will be paid to you within 14 days from the day on which the course ceased being provided.
 Alternatively, you may be offered enrolment in an alternative course by Bella College Australia at no extra cost to you.
 You have the right to choose whether you would prefer a full refund of the unspent course fees, or to accept a place in another course.
-If you choose placement in another course, we will ask you to sign a document to indicate that you accept the placement. - o In the unlikely event that Bella College Australia is unable to s deliver your course in full, you will be offered a refund of all the unspent course money you have paid to date.
+If you choose placement in another course, we will ask you to sign a document to indicate that you accept the placement. - In the unlikely event that Bella College Australia is unable to s deliver your course in full, you will be offered a refund of all the unspent course money you have paid to date.
 The refund will be paid to you within 14 days from the day on which the course ceased being provided.
 Alternatively, you may be offered enrolment in an alternative course by Bella College Australia at no extra cost to you.
 You have the right to choose whether you would prefer a full refund of the unspent course fees, or to accept a place in another course.
 If you choose placement in another course, we will ask you to sign a document to indicate that you accept the placement.